recently voted one of the most beautiful villages in Spain,

-Currently there are 800 all-year-round residents here.
-At weekends, and during the numerous public holidays, this number increases.
-Most days there are coach-loads of tourists too, drawn either by the authentic Moorish architecture (including allegedly the oldest mosque in Spain), to set out on one of the numerous (guided if required) walking/ mountain bike routes in the vast surrounding countryside, or to hunt for mushrooms and sweet chestnuts.
+Currently there are 800 people living here.
+At weekends, and during the numerous public holidays, this increases as family members return.
+Most days also there are tourists, drawn either by the authentic Moorish architecture (including allegedly the oldest mosque in Spain), or to set out on one of the numerous (guided if required) walking/ mountain bike/ horse riding routes in the seemingly limitless surrounding countryside, or to simply search for mushrooms and sweet chestnuts which are prolific here.

-Facilities have therefore developed to cater for all these diverse needs.
+The facilities available are therefore developed to cater for such diverse needs.

 ● nursery/ primary school ● alternative school (15kms away) ● sports centre ● health centre ● outdoor swimming pool ● library ● grocery shops ● bakery ● restaurants ● bars ● banks and ATM ● post office ● social services office ● chemist ● wi-fi ● builders merchants ● car mechanic/ workshop ● all the building trades ● alternative medical practitioners ● self-catering accommodation ● three level campervan parking sites ● campsite (in nearby Cortegana) ● a small weekly market (Tuesday morning) ● computer repair ● taxi ● daily bus service to Sevilla and Portugal ● town hall ● bodega (under construction)